Fertility Treatments

 What are the risks of IVF?

 One of the most widely reported risks is multiple pregnancy.
-That is why clinics only implant 1-2 embryos at a time and freeze the remainder.
+That is why clinics only transfer 1-2 embryos at a time and freeze the remainder.

 There is also a very small risk (1-2%) relating to the hormone drugs, which can cause an adverse reaction in a very small percentage of women.
 Ultrasound and hormone monitoring during the treatment ensure that any overreaction is monitored and dealt with before the issue develops.